zohanzafar/ai-research-agent-be/README.md

 ## Features

-- Generates reports with sections like scope, design, literature, and ethics
+- Generates research reports with sections like scope, design, literature, and ethics
-- Saves all reports in the database
+- Saves all research reports in the database
 - Exports research reports to PDF and CSV

 ## How It Works